sheisc/COMP9024/Graphs/Dijkstra/README.md

 // Also see INFINITY_VALUE
 typedef long AdjMatrixElementTy;

+/*
+    Get the node id,

+        (1) not visited yet
+        (2) has the minimum distance among the nodes not visited yet

+ */
 static long getNodeIdWithMinDistance(AdjMatrixElementTy *distances, int *visited, long n) {
     AdjMatrixElementTy min = INFINITY_VALUE;
     long minIndex = -1;